 let them know that he or she is okay,

-let you know that you will never be the one are that will go away.
+let you know that you will never be the one is that will go away.

-Like that teacher, that's what I want are.
+Like that teacher, that's what I want is.

-Er are for those who are hurt, broken,
+Er is for those who are hurt, broken,

 A simple word, a hug,